ehsanullahjan/algorithms/README.md

 Alhough I try to provide generally efficient implementations, that's not the focus of this project.
 This project is strictly a learning resource first and foremost for me and then for whomever might find it useful.

 To that end, I try to make implementations simple and explicit, avoiding complex class hierarchies and cunning language features.
 As a result there's not a whole lot in the way of code reuse.
-When needed, arrays are copied manually instead of using `System.arraycopy()`.
+When needed, arrays are copied manually instead of using `System.arraycopy()` (with some exceptions).
 Hardly any built-in Java library implementations are used, if any at all.
 You also won't find much use of Java 8 features like Lambdas and Streams.

 ## Looking Forward